AGraves33/Portfolio/README.md

 ### Experience
 American Red Cross Volunteer - Scheduling Team Member
 - Used Red Cross database to contact and schedule appointments for new volunteers
-- Analyzed database for missing or incorrect values Port of Subs - Restaurant Team Member
+- Analyzed database for missing or incorrect values<br/> Port of Subs - Restaurant Team Member
 - Followed procedures for safe food preparation and maintained day to day business operations.
 - Ensured high standards of customer service within a fast-paced working environment.

 ### Projects
-EXCEL
+EXCEL<br/>
 Fifa Video Game Dashboard
 - Cleaned dataset by removing missing values, filtering, grouping of data based on conditions.
 - Used various Excel functions to create final dataset.
   •	PROPER(),TRIM(),LEFT(),MID(),FIND(),IF(),VLOOKUP(),SUBSTITUTE(),COUNTIF()
-- Created dashboard that uses six pivot tables with five slicers to display player statistics
+- Created dashboard that uses six pivot tables with five slicers to display player statistics.<br/>
 Value: Provides insights about player salary, height, weight, and best position.
 You can analyze these values by age, continent, and if they are right of left foot.

 Bike Sales Dashboard
 - Cleaned dataset using various functions within excel.
-- Combines three pivot tables and four slicers to analyze bike sales.
+- Combines three pivot tables and four slicers to analyze bike sales.<br/>
 Value: Provides business insight about customers and how likely they are to buy a bike based on their demographic or personal characteristics.

-PYTHON
+PYTHON<br/>
 NFL Home Attendance and Team Success
 - Combined webscrapping with an already existing dataset to gather more datapoints.
 - Performed in depth data cleaning techniques to combine multiple excel files into one working dataset.